 This online course is an introduction to CNC machining.
 Topics included are the History of CNC, the Cartesian coordinate system, and CNC program structure using G and M codes.
 Coursework will focus on programming, set-up procedures and machining processes for CNC milling and drilling operations.
 The course will utilize Immersive Engineering virtual software that will allow learners to set-up and verify programs online.
-3C/3/0/0
+(Co-Requisite(s): CMAE 1536 Machine Tool Technology 1) 3C/3/0/0